abbayosua/movie-fetch-backend/readme.md

 This backend code is designed to search for movies and extract iframelinks using web scraping.
 It was written using Node.js, Express, Axios, Cheerio, and EJS.

+Note: Only Works if you using Indonesian IP Address, otherwise you should use my another project

 ## Installation and Setup

 1. Clone the repository from GitHub.